-Seminar on Political Ideas: Current Controversies
+Seminar on Political Ideas: Current 0.5 unit Controversies

 Prerequisite(s): 1.0 unit of 2000 or 3000 level POLS or permission of the instructor

 An opportunity for students to examine in-depth selected topics in political thought in an engaging seminar format.
 Topics will vary with the interests of participants and emerging debates in contemporary society.